Age-related Macular Degeneration (AMD)

 All You Need To Know About AMD

-Aging, an unavoidable part of the life cycle, has a different effect on everyone.
-The effects of aging on the eyes can begin as early as 40 years-old.
-One out of three people over the age of 70 encounter symptoms of age-related macular degeneration, also known as AMD.
+Aging is a natural process.
+The effects of aging on the eyes begins as early as 40 years-old.
+One out of three people over the age of 70 may be diagnosed as having age-related macular degeneration, also known as AMD.

 What Is AMD?